Section: User Commands (1)

 Return to Main Contents

-a colon.
+screen.
 A command can be abbreviated to its shortest non-ambiguous

 Exit the interactive tool.